How does God answer prayer?

 After they prayed, the place where they were meeting was shaken.
 And they were all filled with the Holy Spirit and spoke the word of God boldly.
 (Acts 4:29-31)

-Believers are empowered for witness, and God works in healing and in signs and wonders.
+Believers are empowered by the Holy Spirit for witness, and God works in healing and in signs and wonders.

 The primary way that God answers prayer is through the Holy Spirit guiding someone else to do or say something.